 Look no farther than my Crispy Roast Potatoes!
 Golden, crunchy and spiked with herbs these sausage are nothing short of addictive.
 So make additional as they will disappear fast!

-- Four large portabello mushrooms stalks cleaned
+- Four large portabello mushrooms stalks cleaned and trimmed

 - Three large onions peeled and chopped

 - Three tbs olive oil

 - 300 g baby spinach (10 1/2 ounce )

 - Four sprigs of thyme leaves picked

 - One tbs aquafaba (chickpea water)

 - 1/2 tsp maple syrup or brown rice syrup

 - Place a large frying pan over a low to medium-low heat.
 Insert the 1 /2 tbs of olive oil followed by onion and reduce heat to low.
 Season with pepper and salt and cook, sometimes stirring, for 15 to 20 minutes, until the onions are golden brown.
 Keep a watch out for the onions to be certain they don’t grab.